tokuhirom/MeetNote/README.md

     brew install lame

-- MeetNote uses Lame to convert mp3 files to wave files, and also utilizes it to revert wave files back to mp3.
+- MeetNote uses Lame to convert raw files to mp3 files, and also utilizes it to revert mp3 files back to wav.

 ### Blackhole or something other